kMalhotra1995/Bayzat_Assignment/README.md

     - ScheduledTask should run every 30 seconds.
     - Note that, we will change the current price information manually on database while testing.

-## Bonus Tasks
-1. Test coverage of 60%.
-Please do not try to increase more.
-2. Add Docker support for your application.
-It should be buildable with Docker and can be run with `docker run`
-3. If you are using Docker, implement a `docker-compose` stack that contains the database and your application.
-4. Add your design decisions to `DOC.md` file.
-5. Create a Postman collection in order to test the endpoints.
-Export and add it to this repository.

-## Evaluation Criterias
-- Code quality
-- Applying Best Practices and OOP principles
-- Correctness of the business logic and their compliance with the requirements
-- Unit Tests
-- Git commit structure

-# Submission
-Please open a Pull/Merge request to this repository with everything you have prepared.

-- Make sure that project is building correctly.
-- Make sure that all tests are passing.
-- Prepare necessary instructions to run your application in `DOC.md` file.
-- If you have questions, please send us an email, we'll get back to you as soon as possible.
-- You have 7 days to complete this task.